 Over the past 18 years, the US Congress has passed several comprehensive bills to bring this crime to light in domestic and international communities.
-This legislative process finds its basis in the 13th Amendment to the US Constitution which banned involuntary servitude and slavery in 1865.
-One such law, adopted in 2000, was the TVPA, which combats TIPs using the "3 Ps" approach: protection, prosecution, and prevention.
+This legislative process finds its basis in the 13th Amendment to the US Constitution, which banned involuntary servitude and slavery in 1865.
+One such law adopted in 2000 is the TVPA that combats TIPs using the "3 Ps" approach: protection, prosecution, and prevention.

-The TVPA established several necessary protective measures for trafficking victims located in the United States.
-Regardless of immigration status, foreign persons who are trafficked are eligible for federally funded benefits such as healthcare and immigration assistance.
-The T visa is one such protective measure which prohibits deportation or removal of a victim of trafficking and sometimes offers an opportunity for a path to permanent residency.
+The TVPA established several necessary protective measures for trafficking victims in the United States.
+Regardless of immigration status, trafficked foreign persons are eligible for federally funded benefits, such as healthcare and immigration assistance.
+The T nonimmigrant status (T visa) is a protective measure that prohibits deportation or removal of a trafficked victim and sometimes offers a path to permanent residency.
 Human trafficking victims are especially vulnerable to re-trafficking within two years of first being trafficked and upon return to an originating country due to debt bondage or psychological, emotional, and economic conditions.
-Reintegration into society, coupled with functioning within societal pre-determined norms, can be traumatic for an already traumatized person who has been exploited by traffickers.
+Reintegration into society, coupled with functioning within societal pre-determined norms, can be traumatic for an already traumatized person who traffickers have exploited.
 Re-victimization must be avoided by enacting protective measures.

 Under the TVPA act, federal prosecutors were armed with additional tools to bring traffickers to justice for their crimes against humanity.
 The TVPA explored the existing statutes and broadened their conservative approach.
-The new legislation mandated financial restitution to the persons they had exploited through trafficking and offered stronger penalties for those convicted of trafficking crimes.
-Revisions of the TVPA and subsequent enactments further defined human trafficking as “severe forms of trafficking in persons” including both sex trafficking and labor trafficking.
+The new legislation mandated financial restitution to the persons they had exploited through trafficking and offered more substantial penalties for those convicted of trafficking crimes.
+Revisions of the TVPA and subsequent enactments further defined human trafficking as "severe forms of trafficking in persons," including both sex trafficking and labor trafficking.

-The third "P," prevention, is perhaps the most important of all.
+The third "P," prevention, is perhaps the most important.
 The TVPA strengthens prevention efforts on behalf of the US government.
 International incentives were enacted to improve economic conditions around the world to deter TIPs.
-The Office to Monitor and Combat Trafficking in Persons was created within the State Department as a result of the TVPA.
-Annual TIP reporting was mandated and rated countries on their efforts to reduce TIPs according to the US Department of State.
+The Office to Monitor and Combat Trafficking in Persons was created within the State Department due to the TVPA.
+According to the US Department of State, annual TIP reporting was mandated and rated countries on their efforts to reduce TIPs.

-These legislative directives, ensured by the passage of the TVPA and the Trafficking Victims Protection Reauthorization Act (TVPRA), bring human trafficking to the forefront of conversation on an international level.
-Prevention through education is paramount going forward in efforts to curb the growth of this $150 billion industry, which is thought by some to surpass the drug trade in market value of criminal enterprises.
+These legislative directives, ensured by the passage of the TVPA and the Trafficking Victims Protection Reauthorization Act (TVPRA), bring human trafficking to the forefront of the conversation internationally.
+Prevention through education is paramount in efforts to curb the growth of this $150 billion industry, which is thought by some to surpass the drug trade in the market value of criminal enterprises.
 Healthcare providers are on the frontline of these efforts as the first point of contact for most victims.

-The US Department of State also assists in prosecuting human trafficking and smuggling cases.
+The US Department of State also prosecutes human trafficking and smuggling cases.
 Diplomatic Security Service (DSS) agents and analysts often support foreign law enforcement agencies in an attempt to combat the global epidemic of TIP.
-On a domestic front, the US Department of State has a working relationship with federal, state, local, and tribal leaders to investigate potential cases of "modern-day slavery" for sex or labor exploitation.
+On a domestic front, the US Department of State works with federal, state, local, and tribal leaders to investigate potential modern-day slavery cases for sex or labor exploitation.